wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-self-healing/includes/automated-self-healing.md

 ## Action center

 Action center provides a comprehensive view of Microsoft 365 Defender automated investigation and response (AIR) actions.
-When you visit the Action center page, you'll be presented with two options:
+When you visit the Action center page, you'll be presented with two lists of actions:

-- **Pending**: Displays a list of actions that require attention.
+- **Pending**: The list of actions that require your review and approval.
-- **History**: Serves as an audit log for actions that were taken.
+- **History**: An audit log for actions that were taken.

 > [!NOTE]
 > You can approve or reject actions one at a time or select multiple actions if they have the same type of action, such as Quarantine file.